The 20 Best Oculopharyngeal Muscular Dystrophy Doctors Near Me in New York, US

 English

-Bradford Landry is a Physiatrist and a Pediatrics provider in Manhasset, New York.
-Dr. Landry has been practicing medicine for over 17 years and is rated as an Experienced provider by MediFind in the treatment of Oculopharyngeal Muscular Dystrophy.
-His top areas of expertise are Cerebral Palsy, Moebius Syndrome, Myotonia Congenita, and Spasticity.
+Bradford Landry is a Physiatrist and a Pediatrics provider practicing medicine in Manhasset, New York.
+He has been practicing medicine for over 17 years.
+Dr. Landry is rated as an Experienced provider by MediFind in the treatment of Oculopharyngeal Muscular Dystrophy.
+He is also highly rated in 2 other conditions, according to our data.
+His clinical expertise encompasses Cerebral Palsy, Moebius Syndrome, Myotonia Congenita, and Spasticity.
+Dr. Landry is board certified in American Board Of Physical Medicine & Rehabilitation.

 Experienced in Oculopharyngeal Muscular Dystrophy